Daffy Duck and Porky Pig Meet the Groovie Goolies: Production

 According to Lou Scheimer, Daffy Duck and Porky Pig Meet the Groovie Goolies was the strangest project that came from the contract.
-Chuck Menville and Len Janson were hired to write the film's story, where the Groovie Goolies went to Hollywood to meet Warner Bros.'
+Chuck Menville and Len Janson were hired to write the film's story, where the Groovie Goolies go to Hollywood to meet Warner Bros.'
 Looney Tunes characters.
 Warner Bros. had shut down their animation department in 1969, so Filmation obtained the rights to use most of the main Looney Tunes characters, except Bugs Bunny (who had not been seen since the closure of the Warner Bros. studio in 1964), Speedy Gonzales and the Road Runner.
-Mel Blanc reprised several of his roles for the film, though the characters sounded a little different from the classic shorts; Filmation incorrectly sped up Blanc's voice recordings for Daffy Duck and Tweety Bird higher than normal, with the former sounding like his early "screwball" incarnation by Tex Avery and Bob Clampett, and forgot to speed up Porky Pig's voice.
-Elmer Fudd, Sylvester the Cat, Foghorn Leghorn, Wile E. Coyote and Pepé Le Pew's voices sounded deeper than usual, due to Blanc's dissatisfaction about working on the film and him struggling to get Elmer's voice "right" (Elmer's normal voice actor, Arthur Q. Bryan, had died in 1959).
+Mel Blanc reprised several of his roles for the film, though the characters sounded a little different from the classic shorts; Filmation incorrectly sped up Blanc's voice recordings for Daffy Duck and Tweety higher than normal, with the former sounding like his early "screwball" incarnation by Tex Avery and Bob Clampett, and forgot to speed up Porky Pig's voice.
+Elmer Fudd, Sylvester the Cat, Foghorn Leghorn, and Pepé Le Pew's voices sounded deeper than usual, due to Blanc's dissatisfaction about working on the film and him struggling to get Elmer's voice "right" (Elmer's normal voice actor, Arthur Q. Bryan, had died in 1959); Wile E. Coyote communicated primarily by way of messages printed on signs as he did during the Road Runner shorts but occasionally uttered a laugh akin to the one he used in his appearances as a "super genius" against Bugs.
 Yosemite Sam is the only character who does not sound different from the classic shorts.
 Larry Storch and Howard Morris reprised their roles as Drac, Hagatha (Storch), Frankie, Wolfie, Mummy and Hauntleroy (Morris).
 The villain of the film, the Phantom of the Flickers, was a parody of The Phantom of the Opera, voiced by Storch, with the name "Claude Chaney" derived from Lon Chaney, Sr. (who played the title role in the 1925 film) and Claude Rains (who starred in the 1943 film).
 Additional voices were provided by Storch, Scheimer, and his wife Jay Scheimer (as Petunia Pig and the Nurse).
 Most of the Warner Bros. characters were drawn well (veteran Warner Bros. animator Virgil Ross was working there at the time, along with other animators that had worked for Warner Bros. in the late 1960s, such as Laverne Harding and Ed Solomon), though Wile E. and Pepé were drawn scruffier than usual.